-Of course it’s not just about Picking it Up…
+Of course, it’s not just about picking it Up…

 Not all mounts, manufacturers, or slide modifications have the same reputation, and not all red dots are as durable as others.
-However, while quality red dots are tougher now than they’ve ever been in the past, if you actually use it, at some point you’ll break that shit.
+However, while quality red dots are tougher now than they’ve ever been in the past, if you actually use it, at some point, you’ll break that shit.
 And even if you don’t make the glass or electronics go tits up, there are other ways for the dot to become unusable.

 Batteries die.
 Rain or water droplets can make the dot bloom.
-The glass can fog up, especially when moving from an air conditioned automobile to a hot and humid environment.
+The glass can fog up, especially when moving from an air-conditioned automobile to a hot and humid environment.
 Dots that adjust automatically may not be bright enough to see if you’re in a dark area sighting in on a bright area.
 You can get the whole thing coated in mud.

 The same way wearing a condom can prevent yet another trip to the STD clinic or making even more child support payments, an ounce of protection is worth a pound of cure.
 Swapping your batteries at regular intervals means you’re less likely to pick up a dead dot.
 Applying Rain-X or another form of water repellent mitigates many of your aqua issues.
-Having a holster that protects the dot from the environment will aid in keeping it clear from debris while crawling around–I think you see what I’m getting at.
+Having a holster that protects the dot from the environment will aid in keeping it clear of debris while crawling around–I think you see what I’m getting at.